prorev/prorev.github.io/_posts/2020-01-11-meta-description-panel.md

 tags:
    -
 ---
-The most significant factors for WordPress <a title="SEO " href="http://en.wikipedia.org/wiki/Search_engine_optimization">SEO </a>of your blog article:
+The most significant factors for WordPress <a rel="nofollow" title="SEO " href="http://en.wikipedia.org/wiki/Search_engine_optimization">SEO </a>of your blog article:

 * the page title
 * the page url